 Calendered vinyl has the tendency to shrink over time.
 This makes it less resistant to weather and outdoor elements.
 Calendered is less expensive than cast vinyl, which may be considered its main asset for some sign makers.
 There is a shrinkage factor, so calendered vinyl is more suitable for banners and short-term signage than it is for vehicle graphics.

-Choose the Right Vinyl for Vehicle Graphics
+What is the BEST Vinyl for Vehicle Graphics?

 Some old pros might be shocked to learn calendered vinyl is no longer recommended for vehicles.
 But why the change?
 Calendered vinyl has limitations, and businesses offering vehicle wrapping are no longer happy with the long-term, and even short-term, results of calendered vinyl for their vehicle graphic projects.